BikrSwap/Bikrswap/README.md

-### the first swap protocol developed to provide liquidity to the BRC-20&LTC-20&ORC-20&DRC-20 ecosystem
+### The First Swap protocol developed to provide liquidity to BRC-20&LTC-20&ORC-20&DRC-20 ecosystem

 <!--
 **BikrSwap/Bikrswap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.